cal-overflow/Build-A-Blog/README.md

 Post tags allow you to group posts within the same section together based on similarities such as topic.
 Post tags are defined in the sections `index.md` file.

 Refer to the [sections](#sections) documentation above for more information on defining tags within a section.
 See the documentation for [posts](#posts-) to learn how to reference tags within a post.

+---

+## Additional Features
+#### Placeholder images
+By default, when a post is created without a corresponding feature image, [this placeholder](https://github.com/cal-overflow/site/blob/main/src/static/misc/placeholder.png) is used.

+Customize the placeholder image by adding a `src/content/placeholder.png` image.